James is a partner in the Firm's market leading International Arbitration Practice, based in London.

-Representing the main contractor on one of the world's largest infrastructure projects located in Central America, in a series of related ICC arbitrations against the employer, worth in excess of $1bn.
+Representing a consortium of European construction companies on one of the world's largest infrastructure projects located in Central America, in a long-running series of related ICC arbitrations against the employer, worth in excess of US$2.5bn.
+Issues included unforeseen ground conditions, substantial and complex engineering changes to the mechanical aspects of the project, and significant delay and disruption claims.

 Warranty claim relating to a power station

-Representing European clients in a significant warranty claim, valued in excess of £100m, in relation to a number of highly technical issues experienced at what was Europe's largest gas fired power station that had been purchased under an SPA.
+Representing European clients in a significant warranty claim in relation to a number of highly technical issues experienced at what was Europe's largest gas fired power station that had been purchased under an SPA.
+The dispute covered numerous elements of the plant, including the turbines, gas pipeline, and supporting infrastructure, as well as the commercial operations.
 The case was named as one of "The Lawyer's" Top 20 litigation cases of 2013.

 McCain Foods (GB) Ltd v Eco-Tec Europe Ltd